usaid-cs/yesterday-i-learned/random.md

 1. To combat lactose intolerance, drink milk with a meal.
 1. [There are no speed cameras][wikipedia 160], only speed police.
 1. [Acclimatization][reddit 49], adjusting to the cold, takes 10 or more days.
-1. The question mark is also called the interrogation mark, whether or not the question is interrogative.
 1. Having people ask ["why do Star Wars laser guns shoot slower than light"][stackexchange 4], the guns were changed to plasma rifles.
 1. Human flesh is very sweet [^1][youtube 21] [^2][huffingtonpost 2]
 1. See also: humans should not eat humans, because diseases can transmit freely between members of the same species.